oaugusto256/vagas-videos/README.md

 # vagas-videos

-:movie_camera: Vagas Vídeos is a project to show my skills for a job opportunity at "vagas.com.br".
+:movie_camera: Vagas Vídeos is a project to show my skills for a Front-end job opportunity at "vagas.com.br".

 ## Live